pollfish/docs/api-documentation.md

 ```

 that is a network name followed by an optional slash and survey type.

 The provider is the network that provides the survey.
 The syntax rule has all the networks currently supported by Pollfish.

-The provider is the network that provides the survey.
-The syntax rule has all the networks currently supported by Pollfish.